neotherack/redis-cleaner/README.md

 * "break_on", used to scan only the first N keys, just for debug/testing purposes.
 To perform a full scan use a huge value such as 1000000.

+* "data", used to include key internal data or not in the CSV file **(CAREFUL!!! if data=True, idle time will be set back to 0 because of the data read operation, this is a redis feature)***

 ## Example commands
 * Delete keys older than 7 days and larger than 650kb